Adobe InDesign Reviews& Product Details

 Scalable user interface

 InDesign recently added a scalable user interface.
-So, if you are using a high-resolution screen, you can easily resize the design UI to match your display resolution!
+So, if you use a high-resolution screen, you can easily resize the design UI to match your display resolution!

 Adobe Stock templates: To provide seamless page and layout design, InDesign comes with standard templates for different projects, including digital media and print.
 Using the template, you can create excellent professional design solutions using the available Adobe Stock images.
 These ready-to-use templates are professionally designed and fit directly into your project.
 Furthermore, you can find all the collections directly from Adobe Stock.